 The course will provide a blend of theoretical labor economics and applied research.
 The three main themes will be labor supply, labor demand, and wage and employment determination.
 There will also be a fairly heavy methodological emphasis.
-250A is NOT a prerequisite for 250B.
+250A is NOT a prerequisite for 250B, although it will prove helpful.